Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 Key Takeaways

-- Technical Chart Analysis: Pair chart screenshots with exported OHLCV data for clearer pattern and level discussions, then convert the output into a plan you can follow.
+- Technical Chart Analysis: Pair chart screenshots with exported OHLCV data for clearer pattern and level discussions, then convert the output into a plan you can actually follow.

 - Customization for Traders: Tailor prompts to your strategy, risk tolerance, and time horizon for more consistent outputs.

-- Time-Saving Efficiency: Delegate time-consuming tasks like summarization and structured note-taking, so you can focus on decisions.
+- Time-Saving Efficiency: Delegate time-consuming tasks like summarization and structured note-taking so you can focus on decisions.

 - Accuracy Over Speed: For multi-step tasks, ask for explicit assumptions, missing data, and validation steps.